apache/solr-operator/docs/upgrade-notes.md

   **Note**: The old option takes a _string_ `"true"`/`"false"`, while the new option takes a _boolean_ `true`/`false`.

 - The default Solr version for `SolrCloud` and `SolrPrometheusExporter` resources has been upgraded from `7.7.0` to `8.9`.
-  This will not effect any existing resources, as default versions are hard-written to the resources immediately.
+  This will not affect any existing resources, as default versions are hard-written to the resources immediately.
   Only new resources created after the Solr Operator is upgraded to `v0.4.0` will be affected.

 - In previous versions of the Solr Operator, the provided Zookeeper instances could only use Persistent Storage.